fedepacher/TruSTAR/README.md

 contains JSON properties to be found on repository files

 # info.txt
-contains repository information to extract list of JSON files name, raw repository information to get JSON data of github repository.
-Contains filename that will be created in DataFile folder that gets JSON files list.
+contains repository information to extract list of JSON files name, raw repository information to get JSON data from github repository.
+Contains the filename that will be created in DataFile folder that gets the list of JSON files.
 Contains extension filename.

 # info_label.txt
 contains info.txt labels